Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Implementation: Integer Linear Programming

-We implement the ILP using PuLP library in Python which is is an open-source software package in Python specializing in modeling and solving mixed-integer linear programming problems \cite{mitchell2011pulp}.
-Specifically, PuLP is equipped to solve integer linear programming problems involving integer and binary variables, as in our case.
+We implement the ILP using PuLP library in Python which is an open-source software package in Python specializing in modeling and solving mixed-integer linear programming problems \cite{mitchell2011pulp}.
+Specifically, PuLP is equipped to solve ILP problems involving integer and binary variables, as in our case.
 PuLP also integrates seamlessly with popular ILP solvers, both commercial (e.g. Gurobi \cite{gurobi}) and open source (e.g. CBC \cite{cbc}, GLPK \cite{glpk}), without having to alter the model formulation.
-It is important to note that PuLP is exclusively designed to model linear optimization problems, hence the extra work done in \cref{ssec:ILP_model_description} to linearize our ILP.
+It is important to note that PuLP is exclusively designed to model \textit{linear} optimization problems, hence the extra work done in \cref{ssec:ILP_model_description} to linearize our ILP.
 We choose PuLP over available non-linear modeling frameworks like Pyomo~\cite{hart2009python} because it is lightweight and has a simpler syntax, making it easier to interpret and update.
 Further, the design of PuLP is streamlined for ILP computation, reducing the computational overhead.
+We note that given an ILP, PuLP will return one of five options\footnote{This is discussed in the PuLP documentation at \href{https://coin-or.github.io/pulp/technical/constants.html}{coin-or.github.io/pulp/technical/constants.html}}: \textbf{(1) or (-1):} it terminates with the optimal solution (feasible or infeasible); \textbf{(0):} it cannot solve the problem given the time and memory constraints; \textbf{(-2):} the problem is unbounded; or \textbf{(-3):} the problem is undefined.
+However, in our experiments, the solver always terminates successfully (output \textbf{(1)} or \textbf{(-1)}).